1248Kelly/Digital-Portfolio/README.md

 ### Evidence
  - A visual snapshot of how to create a CV highlighting qualifications, technical skills, and academic journey.

-  overviews of key projects that i have worked on:
+  Overviews of key projects that i have worked on:
   ▫️ **Student Enrollment System** – A sustainability-focused application

 ▫️ **Java-based voting system** – Demonstrating object-oriented programming skills